-You prefer to use actual benefit payments for an unfunded plan: You may reflect actual benefit payments rather than our estimate.
-However, in order to use actual benefit payments, we believe retiree claim experience would need to be tracked separately from active employee claim experience.
-Simply totaling premiums paid on behalf of retirees would not be appropriate because the premiums do not reflect the hidden rate subsidies.
+The Deferred Outflows of Resources figure that is provided in this report includes an estimate of plan benefit payments.
+Additionally, the Net OPEB Liability and OPEB Expense figures also incorporate estimated plan benefit payments in their determinations.
+Your accountant will likely accept our estimate as the best available figure for the determination; however, you may reflect actual benefit payments rather than our estimate.
+In order to use actual benefit payments, we believe retiree claim experience would need to be tracked separately from active employee claim experience.
+You may not simply use premiums paid because the premiums do not reflect the hidden subsidy.